How many workers are killed on an oil platform each year? - Nokristart - Learn Everyday

 Families whose loved ones have died in oil rig accidents should thoroughly investigate the circumstances of their loved one's death before deciding on their legal course of action.
 Fatalities on oil rigs may be covered by workers' compensation programs, whether onshore or offshore.
 There is a separate federal program for offshore worker injuries and deaths.

 However, a workers' compensation claim is not always in the best interest of a family that wants to maximize damages after the death of a loved one.
-These claims do not cover the full amount of lost wages for the remainder of the deceased worker's career.
+These claims do not cover the total lost wages for the remainder of the deceased worker's career.
 Only a personal injury claim can fully cover lost wages between the time of death and the duration of the decedent's career.

 Third-party personal injury lawsuits following oil rig fatalities

-The family will need to find a third-party responsible for the accident to file a wrongful death claim after an oil field accident.
+The family will need to find a third party responsible for the accident to file a wrongful death claim after an oil field accident.
 Of course, if the company didn't have workers' compensation insurance, it could also be liable in a lawsuit.

 If your loved one dies in a transportation accident, the natural defendant is the company that operated the helicopter or boat.
 If your loved one was a truck driver killed on the job, you might consider filing a lawsuit against the driver responsible for the accident.
 You can also sue the manufacturers of the equipment that killed your loved one if it was defective.